usnistgov/zero-trust-architecture/_sources/VolumeC/HowTo-E3B1.rst

 2. Execute the *OnPremInstallerRun.ps1* script by entering .\\OnPremInstallerRun.ps1 registryUser pcmatic -registryPwd <insert_password_here> -localDBUser pcm-app to install docker, pull down the container images, and deploy the container instances that make up the PC Matic Pro server.

-3. Navigate to the PC Matic web server and verify that it is operational by opening a web browser and going to *https://<pcmaticDNSName>/web_portal.* In this build, the DNS name is nist.pcmaticfederal.com; as such, to access the server's web interface, we would go to https://nist.pcmaticfederal.com/web_portal.
+3. Navigate to the PC Matic web server and verify that it is operational by opening a web browser and going to *https://<pcmaticDNSName>/web_portal.*

 Follow these steps to install PC Matic Endpoint Agents:

 1. Open a web browser on a Windows or macOS client device.
-Navigate to the PC Matic Server web interface by browsing to https://nist.pcmaticfederal.com from the client device and log on with your credentials.
+Navigate to the PC Matic Server web interface from the client device and log on with your credentials.

 2. Click **Add a Device** and then click **Windows Installer** or **Mac Installer,** as appropriate, to download the PC Matic Endpoint Agent.